LWW1206/Webtechnologien_Hotel/README.txt

 Webtechnologien Semesterprojekt: Stephanie Rauscher, Li Wen Wang

-XAMPP used for the server & phpMyAdmin for Database Import Sql File into phpMyAdmin screenshots to display some of the functionalities of the project can be found in the screenshots folder
+install XAMPP for Server & DataBase
+Import Sql File into phpMyAdmin screenshots to display some of the functionalities of the project can be found in the screenshots folder